A detailed guide on how I crossed borders from San Cristobal to Guatemala in these hard times for travelers.

 But the only thing I could do was waiting and also work on my anxiety issues.
 I need to learn to stay calm and let it flow because I know that worrying doesn’t help me find a solution, it’s just a waste of time and energy.

-I decided to contact Salud Digna via whatsapp since they have a customer service in place, which actually works really well.
+I decided to contact Salud Digna via WhatsApp since they have customer service in place, which actually works really well.

 Unfortunately, though, I realized that after 5 pm they stop replying.